 Babelito is a Curator and a Doctoral Candidate in Ibero-America colonial art history from the University of New Mexico.
 He is a music lover, a Café Tacvba fan and a music festival junky.
 Since 2007 he has explored themes of violence, identity, race and class difference in colonial Latin American art.
-He has presented his work in The Universidad Autonoma de Mexico (UNAM), 2012, the College of Art Association and American Studies Association in 2015.
+He has presented his work in the Universidad Autonoma de Mexico (UNAM) in 2012 and the College of Art Association and American Studies Association in 2015.
 He has curated art exhibitions for Museo de Arte Religioso Ex-Convento de Santa Mónica in Puebla México, the Mexican Consulate in Las Vegas and for the University of Nevada Las Vegas (UNLV).
-Currently, Babelito is finishing his Ph.D thesis work and is constantly collaborating to the education programs of Arquetopia, Foundation for Development in Puebla and Oaxaca Mexico.(En Español)
+Currently, Babelito is finishing his Ph.D thesis work and is constantly contributing to the education programs of Arquetopia, Foundation for Development in Puebla and Oaxaca Mexico.(En Español)

 Photo by Krystal Ramirez

 Saturday, April 29, 2017 | 11am - 12pm | LA Convention Center

 During these tumultuous political times, our panel gathers to discuss how art and performance can influence positive change.

 Moderated by FavyFav & Babelito (Latinos Who Lunch Podcast).